-----Coming in early August 2024-----

-Boca Campus Lightning Prediction System
+Boca Campus New Lightning Detection System

 Using a series of strategically located horns and strobes, the system is designed to issue warnings in time for those at outdoor athletic and campus recreation facilities to seek shelter at an appropriate location.
 The horns and strobes may be heard or seen at other locations around the Boca Raton campus; therefore, others should heed these warnings as well.